 What is coeliac disease?

 It’s a digestive disease that damages the small intestine and interferes with absorption of nutrients from food.
 People who have coeliac disease can’t tolerate gluten; a protein in wheat, rye, and barley.
 Gluten is found mainly in foods but may also be found in everyday products such as medicines, vitamins, and lip balms.
-Symptoms can vary from person to person and some common symptoms are:
+A person with coeliac disease will show symptoms at slightest hint of gluten.
+Symptoms can vary from person to person, here are some common ones:

 • chronic diarrhoea

 A symptom common in children is irritability, so check with your doctor or naturopath if you are concerned.

 I know first-hand that making the transition to a gluten free diet can be a challenge and one of the biggest challenges is knowing what you can cook.
 One of my granddaughter’s favourite treats was my Lemon Jelly Slice from book 1.
 Needless to say, when she was diagnosed I had two choices, tell her she couldn’t have it or create a gluten free recipe.
 This was the first recipe for the gluten free baking section in book 7 and I’m pleased to say there are now 13 delicious baking recipes for you to enjoy.

 Many foods can contain gluten, here are my 7 tips:

 - Gluten free cakes.
 These will often rely on ground almonds or hazelnuts instead of flour so be aware that this can add massive amounts of fat to the cake.
 I find mixing gluten free flour and corn flour to the mix makes a great combination and delicious baking.

 - Gluten is often found in thickening agents.
 I use cornflour as a thickener in most of my sauces but be aware that some cornflour does contain gluten so check that it has ‘gluten free’ on the label.
 Corn products such as cornflakes can contain barley malt so always check the label on chips and corn chips as well.